-What we do know is that people who want something from us that is harmful or abusive will try and get what they want by behaving in the Harie way and they don't stop.
+What we do know is that people who want something from us that is harmful or abusive will try and get what they want by behaving in the same way BUT they don't stop when they should.
 They don't listen to what we want or how we feel, they will continue to put pressure on us and they will ignore our resistance whether verbal or through our actions, they are persistent, they don't care about us.